Power BI vs Tableau: Which is better?

 Cons of Power BI

-- Rigid formulas, it uses DAX as the language for calculations
+- Rigid formulas; uses DAX as the language for calculations

 1. Data Visualization

-Tableau has various kinds of Maps such as Flow map, Heat map, Choropleth maps, Point distribution map,etc.
+It has various kinds of maps, including Flow map, Heat map, Choropleth maps, Point distribution map.

 Power BI and Tableau have launched various products for data analytics and the business intelligence market.